aktos-io/lxc-to-the-future/network-configuration.md

 chmod +x /etc/network/lxc-nat-bridge-up.sh
 ```

-4. For VMs that is the clone of Host itself

-**IMPORTANT**: If you clone host machine itself (with `snapshot-lxc / my-vm` command) you should remove any LXC specific entry from `GUEST_ROOT/etc/network/interfaces` file, like `lxc-bridge` entry.
+4. Apply this step only for VMs which are the clone of the Host itself: If you clone host machine itself (with `snapshot-lxc / my-vm` command) you should remove any LXC specific entry from `GUEST_ROOT/etc/network/interfaces` file, like `lxc-bridge` entry.

 5. Restart networking: